OFTechLabs/oratio/README.md

 ### Response

 The response always contains a _response_, which is a code that can be localized by other applications.
 The response can also include an _action_ (function: () => void)  which the neuron thought the user intended.
-The action ca be executed on a certain _context_, allowing the calling-party to use injected services in the action.
+The action can be executed on a certain _context_, allowing the calling-party to use injected services in the action.